Guide for Authors

 • Carbon footprinting analysis

-• Strategies for limiting green house gas (GHG) emissions
+• Strategies for limiting greenhouse gas (GHG) emissions

 • Life cycle assessment (LCA) analysis of biofuel & bioproduct production/application pathways